Pedro-GFonseca/SqlEDA/README.md

 ```

 ## Populating the database
 As mentioned above, the database was created to fit the Bike Shop Dataset.
 The data was imported to each table in DBeaver using the built-in import CSV tool.
 The process was pretty straight-foward - almost no data cleaning was needed.
 Some null values were filled, such as the field *manager_id* present in the table *staffs*, where the null values were filled with zeroes.
+The reason for that decision will be discussed in the procedures section.

 ## Indexing